aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/work-with-powerpoint-documents-in-qt/_index.md

 ## Using Aspose.Slides for C++ in Qt Applications within Visual Studio

-For developing a Qt application using Visual Studio, you require to install [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123).
+In order to develop a Qt application using Visual Studio, you need to install [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123).
 Once you have the installation, download the latest version of the API from the [downloads](https://downloads.aspose.com/slides/cpp) section and follow the steps given below:

 - Open Microsoft Visual Studio and create a new *Qt Console Application*.